 An accepted graduate business applicant must enter the program for the specific term of acceptance.
 If extenuating circumstances prevent the student from matriculating for the specific term, he or she must petition the graduate Admissions Committee for deferral prior to the first day of instruction of that term.
 This petition should state the reason for requesting a deferral to the next entering term.
-If the graduate Admissions Committee accepts the petition, the applicant must secure his or her seat with an additional deposit.
 If the applicant fails to matriculate for the deferred term, the deposit is forfeited and the applicant must reapply for acceptance to the Cox Business School.